Working in a gym, it is easy to spot which exercises and muscles are becomingly increasingly popular.

 Looking to build your glutes?

-Why not come down to Trojan Fitness in Ruislip and Northwood.
+Why not come down to Trojan Fitness in Northwood.
 We have a team of expert personal trainers who can help you reach your fitness goals.

 Whether losing weight or building muscles, we can get you where you want to be.